theaidguild/kirk-ai/README.md

 mkdocs serve -f mkdocs.yml
 ```

-### Documentation theme
+#### Dark theme & UX

+The documentation site uses the Material for MkDocs theme with a dark-mode toggle.
+When viewing the site, use the theme toggle (top-right) to switch between light and dark modes.
+The site will also follow the visitor's system preference.

-The project documentation uses the Material for MkDocs theme.
-To preview the docs locally with the same theme used in GitHub Pages, install the docs requirements and run the MkDocs server:
+To preview with the same theme locally, install the docs requirements and run the local server:

 ```bash
 pip install -r docs_requirements.txt mkdocs serve -f mkdocs.yml
 ```

+You can tweak the visual look by editing `docs_src/assets/stylesheets/overrides.css`.

 If you only want a minimal preview without the theme extras, you can install just MkDocs: